samplx/zcimdocs/cpm22/cpm22-manual.typ

 in an email recreated at
 #link("http://cpm.z80.de/license.html").

-The _Typst_ version is under the Creative Commons Attribution 4.0 International license. #link("https://creativecommons.org/licenses/by/4.0/")[*CC BY 4.0*].
+The #zcim-project edition is under the Creative Commons Attribution 4.0 International license. #link("https://creativecommons.org/licenses/by/4.0/")[*CC BY 4.0*].